AliceO2Group/analysis-tutorials/o2at-3/README.md

 ## "Power-user" setup

-If you feel expert enough and you want to run the tutorials on your PC, the following instructions will help you to setup the needed Python environment and to launch the Jupyter notebooks.
+If you feel experienced enough and you want to run the tutorials on your PC, the following instructions will help you to setup the needed Python environment and to launch the Jupyter notebooks.
 These instructions are also helpful in case you would like to start your ML project.

 1. Clone this repository